VEHICLE RANGE: recommendations

 A “sporty” driving style reduces your vehicle range: opt for a “lighter” driving style.

-- favour power recovery: anticipate traffic changes by lifting your foot off the accelerator pedal or by braking gradually.
+Anticipate traffic changes by lifting your foot off the accelerator pedal in order to recover energy.

 Do not try to maintain the same speed up a hill, accelerate no more than you would on the level.
 Keep your foot in the same position on the accelerator pedal.

-The use of heating or air-conditioning reduces vehicle range.
+The use of electrical accessories (GPS, phone charger, etc.) reduces vehicle range.

 An under-inflated tyre increases energy consumption.
 Comply with the specified tyre pressures for your vehicle.

-When driving, use tyres made by the same manufacturer, with the same dimensions, type and structure as the original tyres.
-The use of non-regulation tyres significantly reduces vehicle range.
+When replacing them, you must use tyres made by the same manufacturer, with the same dimensions, type and structure as the originals.

-Please see the information on “Tyre pressure” in Section 4.
+Please see the information on “Tyres” in Section 5.